kyma-incubator/compass/docs/compass/04-01-installation.md

       global.disableLegacyConnectivity: "true"
     EOF
     ```
-1. In order to reduce memory and CPU usage, from the downloaded `installer-cr-cluster-runtime.yaml.tpl` file, comment out the components you don't want to use, such as `monitoring`, `tracing`, `logging`, `kiali`.
+1. In order to reduce memory and CPU usage, from the downloaded `installer-cr-cluster-runtime.yaml.tpl` file, comment out the components you don't want to use, such as `monitoring`, `tracing`, `logging`, and `kiali`.

 1. Install Kyma with the Runtime Agent using the prepared files: